 Here are Ten quirky but fun facts you may not know:

-- For all you Motorbike Tour Warriors, keep an eye out for the only STOP sign in the city on the 16th Arrondissement.
-Where as everywhere else, you must give way to the right.
+- For all, you Adventure Motorbike Tour Riders, keep an eye out for the only STOP sign in the city on the 16th Arrondissement.
+Whereas everywhere else, you must give way to the right.

 - You can line up with the 9 million annual visitors to the Louvre Museum.
 It’s the home of the famous Mona Lisa and with over 35,000 art pieces on display from every corner of the globe.